GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 ### Software Design in General

-To explain the essence of a good design authors usually insert an image of a craftsman with a chisel and tell how it is important to name variables in a consistent and obvious way, write literary-inspired comments, create small functions, and so on.
-But there are more grandeur aspects of the trade.
+To explain the essence of a good design, authors usually insert an image of a craftsman with a chisel and tell how it is important to name variables in a consistent and obvious way, write literary-inspired comments, create small functions, and so on.
+Although code quality is a significant matter, design is concerned with more grandeur goals.
 Namely, how to prevent system rot under the pressure of the omnipresent second law of thermodynamics that strives to turn everything into an incorrigible mess?
 How to minimize the impact of possible changes?
 How to make the system easily extensible and comprehensible at the same time?

 At the level of design, we have all its basic elements at our full disposal: functions, methods, classes, packages, and modules.
-At this particular level, the trick is to arrange them just in the right way under a set of maximally-decoupled layers of abstractions.
-Several design principles discussed below (read on), accompanied by a range of well-established design patterns, will greatly help with this task.
+The trick is to arrange them just in the right way under a hierarchy of maximally-decoupled layers of abstractions.
+Several design principles discussed below, accompanied by a range of well-established design patterns, will greatly help with this task.
 The sad truth is that these aspects of design still remain more art than science and require a profound knowledge of the practice of pattern application for any success.

-It is a sign of skill if after a look at the model you say: "To properly separate concerns I should implement the core functionality as a set of fine-grained classes and use decorators for optional features".
+It is a sign of skill, if after a look at the model you say: "To properly separate concerns I should implement the core functionality as a set of fine-grained classes and use decorators for optional features".
 But the task of design is so cognitively daunting, that it is rarely done in the right way from